When I'm not scouring the web or local card shows for deals on vintage cards, I enjoy reading a good book.

 Card Sharks - How Upper Deck Turned a Child's Hobby into a High-Stakes, Billion-Dollar Business

-Author Pete Williams tells the story of the Upper Deck Company and how they transformed the hobby in the early to mid 90's.
-It's a fun and informative read, especially for any of us that were collecting baseball cards throughout the 1990's.
+Author Pete Williams tells the story of the Upper Deck Company and how they transformed the hobby in the early to mid-90s.
+It’s a fun and informative read, especially for those of us who were collecting baseball cards throughout the 1990s.

 Sportscard Counterfeit Detector

-The late Bob Lemke was a well respected editor of the ever popular SCD - Sports Collectors Digest.
-In the 1990's, he produced the first proper guide in helping to identify counterfeit cards.
-Lemke's book is in black and white, so collectors might get a bit frustrated with the lack of image clarity.
-However, Lemke provides some great details on some of the biggest counterfeit cards of the day, which remain true today.
+The late Bob Lemke was a well-respected editor of the ever-popular SCD—Sports Collectors Digest.
+In the 1990s, he produced the first proper guide to identifying counterfeit cards.
+Lemke’s book is in black and white, so collectors might get frustrated with the lack of image clarity.
+However, Lemke provides great details on some of the biggest counterfeit cards of the day, which remain true today.

 The T206 Collection